 Respect for diversity and values different from one's own is a core tenet of the Mental Health Training Program at Kaiser Permanente (KP).
-This value is also consistent with the guidelines set forth by the American Psychological Association's Ethical Principles and Code of Conduct (2002) and reflected in the Standards of Accreditation set forth by the APA (APA, 2016).
+This value is also consistent with the guidelines set forth by the American Psychological Association's Ethical Principles and Code of Conduct (2002).
 Mental Health trainees within Kaiser Permanente provide services to a diverse patient population, often consisting of members of social groups different from their own.
 As such, we strive to ethically and effectively treat a wide range of patients from varying social backgrounds.